kawamelon/micro-projects/README.md

 # micro-projects
-A collection of micro-programs for basic programming learnings
+A collection of micro-programs for basic programming learning